 - A driver goes to his record, views the violation, and enters the name of the SAP he wishes to use

 - The Clearinghouse now kicks out a notification e-mail to the SAP, indicating that the SAP has an “invitation” from the driver

-- The SAP goes to his/her record on the Clearinghouse and will see an invitation message on the SAP’s dashboard with the driver’s name
+- The SAP goes to his/her record on the Alcohol and Drug Clearinghouse Evaluation and will see an invitation message on the SAP’s dashboard with the driver’s name

 - The SAP clicks on “Accept Request” or “Deny Request”

 - If the SAP clicks on “Accept Request”, the SAP will now be able to access the driver’s record